 Here are some important tips that will help you speed up your recovery:

-- Allow eyes to rest: Take some time off work, have someone else drive you around, sleep.
+Take some time off work, have someone else drive you around, and sleep.
 Sleep a lot.
 The body naturally recovers during sleep, and your eyes get their well-deserved rest.

-- Keep clean: Aside from keeping the incision site clean and free of irritants, it also means eat healthily and fuel your body the best you can for recovery.
+Aside from keeping the incision site clean and free of irritants, it also means eating healthy and fueling your body the best you can for recovery.
 Load up with plenty of fluid, so your body has the nutrition it needs to recover.
 Keep nicotine out of your system since it can slow down healing.

 Potential Complications of Blepharoplasty

 Blepharoplasty is generally a simple procedure that has very minimal risks.
 A good plastic surgeon will inform you of the risks involved with an eyelid lift before you decide to sign up for it:

 - Edema (puffiness) and ecchymosis (bruising) are normal to an extent.
 And the extent of both depends on the plastic surgeon’s technique and the patient’s characteristics.
 Some patients heal faster, and others will bruise easier.

 - Milia: are white bumps that may appear along the incision line.
 They are skin flakes or keratin that get trapped under the skin’s surface, and your plastic surgeon can easily take them out.